-- 1. Be sure that only the loco you want to program is on the programming track.
+- Be sure that only the loco you want to program is on the programming track.
 If you are using operations mode programming, the loco you want to program can be anywhere on the layout but it must have a decoder that is capable of ops mode programming installed. - 2.
-Press and hold the STOP Key then press the FN F0 Key at the same time to enter programming mode.
-The DT300 will display:
+Press the PROG Key to enter programming mode.
+The DT400 will display: